bitcoinops/bitcoinops.github.io/_topics/en/soft-fork-activation.md

-    example, in the block that triggered the 4 July 2015 chain split, all the transactions followed the BIP66 strict DER rules---the only reason that block and the subsequent five blocks were rejected, causing over $50,000 in losses, were that the miner produced a version 2 block instead of a version 3 block.
+    example, in the block that triggered the 4 July 2015 chain split, all the transactions followed the BIP66 strict DER rules---the only reason that block and the subsequent five blocks were rejected, causing over $50,000 in losses, was that the miner assigned the version number to be 2 instead of 3.

   - **Impractical parallelization:** with ISM, developers felt they needed to wait for one fork to activate before a second fork could